We enable advanced learners to realize their potential by going beyond the conventional education model.

-Most elementary schools teach to grade-level standards.
+Most schools teach to grade-level standards.
 At Telra Institute, we know that advanced learners thrive when they are supported in their ZPD - The Zone of Proximal Development.
 By balancing activities that students know how to do with infusions of more advanced content that they can master with guidance, we nurture challenge and maximize learning, confidence, & growth.

 The best way to achieve this - to reach students in their individual ZPD - is through tailored acceleration.

 “Educational acceleration is one of the cornerstones of exemplary gifted education practices, with more research supporting this intervention than any other in the literature on gifted individuals.”

 We encourage tailored acceleration.